 Some parents decide on a private assessment from the outset, others may choose this option if they’ve been unable to make progress via the NHS pathway.
 Either way, it is still advisable to request a referral letter from your GP.

-Sometimes parents are concerned that private assessments/diagnoses may not be accepted by local authorities, but provided the assessment has been conducted in accordance with NICE guidelines (i.e. by a multidisciplinary team) there should be very few grounds for local services not to accept the outcomes of a private assessment.
+Sometimes parents are concerned that private assessments/diagnoses may not be accepted by local authorities.
+Provided the assessment has been conducted in accordance with NICE guidelines (detailed here), and by a specialist integrated autism team with age-appropriate expertise as defined in the NICE Quality Standards for Autism (also outlined below, in the next section), there should be very few grounds for local services not to accept the outcomes of a private assessment.

 The autism diagnostic assessment